 Children will think about and discuss their favourite teddy bears and toys and then go on to look at what toys were like in the past and how they are different to toys today.
 We will also think about how they work and the mechanisms that make they move and how this has evolved over time.
 We will makes links with our Science learning in Autumn Term and think about the materials toys over time have been made with and the impact on the environment and answer questions like what can we do with toys when we have finished playing with them.
-Our learning will be enriched by a trip to Sudbury Hall Museum bringing real toys from the past to our classroom, where we will get to discover and experience life as a child across the times.
-We are looking forward to sharing some of the things we have learnt with you in our Year 1 Exhibition.
+Our learning will be enriched by our trip to Sudbury Hall Museum of Childhood Studies bringing real toys from the past to our classroom, where we will get to discover and experience life as a child across the times.